samus-io/tablab-steps/steps/JA73rL06Yi18FKNZ8ctY3qKQYMbLftAyTbu/en/README.md

 ## Restrict filesystem permissions

 * File storage permissions should be restricted to control user actions on uploaded files, typically permitting only read and write access for files like images or documents, while preventing execute permissions.
-  * If execution permissions are required, validating the file content before storage is recommended as a best practice to detect and block macros, hidden scripts, or any form of malware.
+  * In all circumstances, especially when execution is required, validating the file content before storage is recommended as a best practice to detect and block macros, hidden scripts, or any form of malware.
   * Additionally, if a file does not require read access, it should be stored with write permissions only, limiting the risk of unauthorized access.

 ## Using a handler when allowing public access